Cathy Hughes: Career

 In 1987, Hughes bought radio station WMMJ with her company Radio One (now Urban One).
 In 1995, Radio One bought radio station WKYS.

 Radio One went on to own 70 radio stations in nine major markets in the U.S. In 1999, Radio One became a publicly traded company, listed under the NASDAQ stock exchange.
 As of 2007, Hughes's son, Alfred Liggins, III, is CEO and president of Radio One, and Hughes as chairperson.
 Hughes is also a minority owner of BET industries.

 In January 2004, Radio One launched TV One, a national cable and satellite television network which bills itself as the "lifestyle and entertainment network for African-American adults."
 Hughes interviews prominent personalities, usually in the entertainment industry, for the network's talk program TV One on One.

 Both Cathy Hughes and her son, Alfred Liggins have been named Entrepreneur of the Year by the company Ernst & Young.
 She is a notable member of Alpha Kappa Alpha sorority.

 In 2015, a local business organization unofficially named the corner of 4th Street and H Street NE in Washington, D.C.
 "Cathy Hughes Corner".

 Hughes' life story is featured on the documentary series Profiles of African-American Success.
 In 2016, Hughes was inducted into the National Rhythm & Blues Hall of Fame.

 In 2020, she accepted a position on the Board of Trustees at Creighton University in Omaha.

 Controversies

 Hughes and Urban One wanted to open a casino in Richmond, Virginia, but were defeated by voters in 2021.
-Hughes chose not to accept the will of the voters, and instead pushed a racially charged "do-over" casino campaign in 2023.
-On November 3, 2023, tapes were released of Hughes describing casino opponents with the n-word.
+Hughes later supported a second casino referendum effort in 2023.
+On November 3, 2023, audio recordings circulated from Urban One radio programming in which hosts discussed divisions within Richmond's Black community; during that exchange, the n-word was referenced.